san650/ember-cli-page-object/guides/quickstart.md

   });
 ```

-In addition each action returns a chainable page object node which allows to chain further actions within a single statement.
+In addition, each action returns the invoked page object node, which allows for the chaining of subsequent actions.

-For example that's how 2 consequent action invocations look like without chaining:
+For example. without chaining:

 ```js
   await myForm.datum.fillIn('test')
   await myForm.datum.blur()
 ```

-And that's how we achieve the same result with chaining:
+And, the same result with chaining:

 ```js
   await myForm.datum